endeavour42/pins/README.md

 - works on ios/mac, super easy to port to watch and tv.
 - under xcode 13+, ios15+, macOS12+ shows last few user avatars
 - old pins are not removed as time goes by (i.e. accumulating), they are removed on a new search string
-- see the big comment near "didReceive data", that would be the first thing to fix in the real production app.
+- FIXED: (see the big comment near "didReceive data", that would be the first thing to fix in the real production app.)